rancherjp/site/content/page/about.md

 +++
 author = "Go Chiba"
-description = "Explaination for this page" draft = false title = "About"
+description = "Explanation for this page" draft = false title = "About"
 +++